ChartBoost/chartboost-mediation-android-adapter-reference/README.md

         // ...
     }

-    // During show, get the listener and trigger where it needs to applied. override suspend fun load(
+    // During show, get the listener from the map and invoke it where it will be used. override suspend fun load(
         context: Context,
         request: PartnerAdLoadRequest,